Kent, Iowa

-Kent is a former city in Union County, Iowa, United States.
+Kent is a former city and current hamlet in Union County, Iowa, United States.
 The population was 52 at the 2000 census.
-In 2003, after years of rural flight, the tiny city was disincorporated, ending its status as an officially recognized community.
-As of the 2010 census, Kent was recognized as a census-designated place with a population of 61.
+In 2003, after years of rural flight, the depopulated city was disincorporated, ending its existence as a self-governing community within the county.
+As of the 2010 census, Kent had become defined by the United States Census Bureau as a census-designated place, for data organization purposes, with an overall population of 61.
+By the time of the 2020 census, the population had dropped to 37.